Long Term Drug Addiction Effects

 - Paranoia.
 Individuals with a cocaine addiction or marijuana addiction often report a feeling of paranoia over the course of their dependence.
 The feeling that “everyone is out to get them” is heightened by the fact that buying or using drugs is illegal and the belief that law enforcement is waiting around every corner.
-Over time, drug addicts tend to get more and more paranoid.
+Over time, those addicted to drugs and/or alcohol tend to get more and more paranoid.

 - Anxiety.
 While waiting for their next dose of drugs, many individuals will begin to feel anxious or unsettled.
 Friends and family report that their loved one has trouble sitting still or staying focused on a single task for any significant amount of time.
 This anxiety and lack of focus can cause them to slack on job responsibilities and even lose their job.
 Relationships are also negatively affected by drug-induced anxiety.
 These are just some of the ways anxiety permeates the life of the drug addict.

 In addition to the numerous mental health issues that spring up as a result of long-term drug addiction, there are also a number of issues affecting the physical

 health of the individual who is living with a dependence problem for many years.
 According to the National Institute on Drug Abuse